2018 Roland Garros

 Taylor Townsend captured the singles title at last week's $80,000 USTA Pro Circuit event in Dothan, Ala., to move into the lead in the women's Roland Garros Wild Card Challenge standings.
 Meanwhile, Reilly Opelka is currently in line to claim the men's French Open wild card after reaching the semifinals of the $100,000 Challenger in Sarasota, Fla.

-* All players listed in red in the standings are currently ranked in the Top 100 and likely to receive direct entry into the 2018 French Open.
+* All players listed in red in the standings have received direct entry into the 2018 French Open based on their ATP or WTA ranking.

 (Pictured above: 2017 Roland Garros Wild Card Challenge winner Amanda Anisimova.
 Credit: GABRIEL BOUYS/AFP/Getty Images)